Santa Clarita, California: Crime

+Other past incidents have included a shootout in 1970 known as the Newhall incident, the Stevenson Ranch shootout in 2001, and the Saugus High School shooting in 2019.

 Government and politics

 According to the California Secretary of State, as of February 10, 2019, Santa Clarita has 135,052 registered voters.
 Of those, 46,096 (34.1%) are registered Democrats, 45,725 (33.9%) are registered Republicans, and 35,764 (26.5%) have declined to state a political party.

 In presidential elections, Santa Clarita has historically been a Republican stronghold.
 However, it has shifted toward the Democratic Party in recent years.
-Hillary Clinton and Joe Biden won the city in 2016 and 2020, respectively.
-Santa Clarita remains one of the most conservative cities in Los Angeles County, having voted for Clinton and Biden by much smaller margins than the county and state as a whole, both of which are strongly Democratic.
+Democrats Hillary Clinton, Joe Biden, and Kamala Harris won the city in 2016, 2020, and 2024 respectively, even as Harris lost both the election and the popular vote.
+Santa Clarita remains one of the most conservative cities in Los Angeles County, having voted Democratic by much smaller margins than the county and state as a whole.

 Local government

 The City of Santa Clarita is a general law city and as such is governed by a council–manager form of government.
-The city council is made up of five council members, elected at-large to four-year terms.
+The city council is made up of five council members.
 Each year the council selects one of its members to serve as mayor, a largely ceremonial position.
 Mayors are not directly elected.
-In March 2020, the city council declared its intention to switch to district-based elections, however the transition has been delayed due to the COVID-19 pandemic.
+In March 2020, the city council declared its intention to switch to district-based elections.
+In 2024, Santa Clarita held its first district-based election for Districts 1 and 3.
+In 2026, the remaining three at-large elected councilmembers will switch to district-based voting.

-The city hall is located at 23920 Valencia Boulevard, Santa Clarita, CA 91355.
+The city hall is located at 23920 Valencia Boulevard, across the street from the Valencia Town Center.